These rose gold tulip earrings emulates love and voyage. A floral path that led me to the gardens of multicolored tulips in the Netherlands.

 As a coveted and extolled symbol of the nation, their increasing scarcity would contribute further to their value; the flower would be sought after so widely that it became an exclusive rarity traded at lofty prices for elite clientele.
 The phenomenon would mark such an odd punctuation in Dutch history that it

 was dubbed ‘Tulip Mania’.
 In Persian mythology the tulip is considered the flower of love.
 The legend of the red tulip tells the love story of Farhad and princess Shirin.

 Having no noble origin or title and owning nothing else to offer but his loving and open heart, the young man was put to the challenge by the father of the princess, who did not want his beloved daughter to marry a commoner.

 When designing these tulip earrings, I wanted to interpret the beauty and harmony of the tulip flower by combining gold finishes and enamel.

 A flower with satin finished petals bordered by light and its stem shielded by a gradient of pink enamel from light to dark in 18k rose gold or plated gold on sterling silver.
 This tulip flower collection also includes a necklace.

 These tulip earrings are for the delicate and romantic woman like a painting from the Rijksmuseum in Amsterdam.

 We care to offer you a unique experience by paying special attention to the preparation of your jewellery.
 Every detail has been worked with care.

-Presented in an elegant setting, these tulip earrings include a certificate of authenticity, a refined box in leather, a suede pouch and a cleaning cloth in 100% cotton, all perfectly protected to reach you.
+Presented in an elegant setting, these tulip earrings include a certificate of authenticity, a suede pouch and a cleaning cloth in 100% cotton, all perfectly protected to reach you.